EisenbergEffect/hello-web-components/README.md

 ## Step One

-* In your JavaScript file, declare the behavior for your `name-tag` custom element by creating a `class` named `NameTag` that extends from `HTMLElement`.
+1. In your JavaScript file, declare the behavior for your `name-tag` custom element by creating a class named `NameTag` that extends from `HTMLElement`.
+All Web Components inherit from `HTMLElement` just like the built-in elements, such as `div`, `span`, and `input`.
-* Register your element with the browser by calling `customElements.define(...)`, providing your desired HTML tag name and the class that implements the component.
+2. Register your element with the browser by calling `customElements.define(...)`, providing your desired HTML tag name and the `NameTag` class as arguments.
-* When you refresh the browser, you should still see the same text as before.
-However, if you inspect the `name-tag` element, you will see that it's not only an HTMLElement but that its constructor is `NameTag`.
+3. Refresh the browser and you should still see the same text as before.
+However, if you inspect the `name-tag` element, you will see that it is not only an `HTMLElement` but that its constructor is now `NameTag` as well.

 #### index.js